 Isn’t it amazing what a difference a bit of hard work and paint can make?

 Everything took such a long time to strip, sand and paint, but looking back at what it used to be like, it was so worth it!

 The whole hallway feels completely different!

 We’re so happy it’s finally completed!
-We’re still planning to have a runner installed, but haven’t been able to decide which carpet to go for.
-You can read about our carpet options here.
+We’re still planning to have a runner installed but haven’t been able to decide which carpet to go for.

 If you’d like to catch up on all the previous steps of our staircase restoration in more detail, you can check them out here:

 More importantly, you can read about how all of the other lovely Duelling DIY ladies are getting on here: